Contact Lens Care

 One of the difficulties of being a reusable contact lens wearer is looking after your lenses when you go on holiday.
 Contact lens solution is typically sold in larger bottles that don't comply with airport regulations.
 These regulations state that liquids under 100ml can't be packed into hand luggage.

-Fortunately, you can keep up with the same contact lens cleaning routine when you purchase one of our travel packs containing contact lens solution.
-All under 100ml, these travel packs can provide enough contact lens solution to last you one – two weeks (if used every day) for your holiday.
+Fortunately, you can keep up with the same contact lens cleaning routine when you purchase one of our travel packs containing contact lens solutions.
+All under 100ml, these travel packs can provide enough contact lens solutions to last you one–two weeks (if used daily) for your holiday.
 They are often available in multi-packs with contact lens cases provided.

 Please note: You should never decant contact lens solution into another bottle for travel as this is not sterile and can lead to eye infections.
-This is why we recommend you purchase a travel size pack if you’re going away.
+We recommend you purchase a travel size pack if you're going away.
+Remember to check with you optician for the most suitable solution.